andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 > disclaimer
 Some of the thoughts and techniques ahead are things that I've found personal success in.
-Though much of the content will be sourced with links.
-It should be noted that some the things written here are my own opinions on what I've found success with.
+Though much of the content will be sourced with links, It should be noted that some the things written here are my own opinions on what I've found success with.

 ## Opening Framing (1/2)